babel/notes/2018-01/jan-0.md

 - We had probably too many people last year
 - We should assign our members to specific areas and mentor studient
-- Maybe 2 studients and 4 of our members to actually mentors
+- Maybe 2 students and 4 of our members to actually mentors